imraan1901/AdJuster/README.md

-# AdJuster Challenge
+# AdJuster
-Write a program in Java that:
+Wrote a program in Java that:

 * Consumes data from the following end points:
     * http://homework.ad-juster.com/api/campaigns